SirRujak/CarND-Vehicle-Detection/writeup_template.md

 [video1]: ./project_video.mp4

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 You're reading it!

-###Histogram of Oriented Gradients (HOG)
+### Histogram of Oriented Gradients (HOG)

-####1.
-Explain how (and identify where in your code) you extracted HOG features from the training images.
+#### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the second code cell of the IPython notebook.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
-I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+To determine the optimal feature set I examined the raw and normalized features for random images within the set.
+The YCrCb image space was determined to be the most robust due to the uniqueness of the individual features.
+Below is an example of an image with its raw and normalized features:

 ![alt text][image2]

-####2.
-Explain how you settled on your final choice of HOG parameters.
+#### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+The final number of orientations used for the HOG feature extraction was 8.
+This lower number was used due to the SVM converging on a non-generalized solution at larger numbers of orientations.
+The final number of pixels per cell was determined to be 8 while each cell had two blocks.
+These values were found by trial and error to minimize the test set error.

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+The code for this step is contained in the third code cell of the IPython notebook.

+I trained a linear SVM using the GTI, KITTI, and Extras datasets.
+The SVM classifier was trained using an 80/20 train/test split using a random state initialization to ensure that the chosen hyperparameters were broadly applicable.
+The LinearSVC() function from the sklearn package was used over a tree based system through iterated testing.

-###Sliding Window Search
+### Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
+#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+The code for this step is contained in the fifth code cell of the IPython notebook.

+I began by searching between the interval of 0.5 and 10 for scales on the lower half of the image.
+Given the size of each scale on the images used I narrowed the final scales down to seven from 0.75 to 5 and restricted the range for each scale independently.
+This way each scale was only applied to vehicles within the reasonable range of pixels for that scales pixel size.
+The overlap was decided to be the size of a single HOG cell to reduce redundant processing.

 ![alt text][image3]